nut-tree/nut.js/README.md

     <img src=".gfx/nut.png" alt="logo" width="200"/>
 </p>

-This is a WIP implementation for a cross-platform native UI testing tool.
+`nut.js` is a cross-platform native UI testing tool.

 It allows for native UI interactions via keyboard and / or mouse, but additionally gives you the possibility to navigate the screen based on image matching.